digitalcytometry/ecotyper/README.md

     sure that the automatic selection provides sensible results.
-If the user wants to adjust the Cophenetic coefficient cutoff after inspecting this plot, they can rerun the discovery procedure skipping steps 1-3. **Please note that these plots indicate the number of states obtained before applying the filters for low-quality states in steps 6 and 7.
+If the user wants to adjust the Cophenetic coefficient cutoff after inspecting this plot, they can rerun the discovery procedure skipping steps 1-3. **Please note that:**

+    1.  **These plots indicate the number of states obtained before applying the filters for low-quality states in steps 6 and 7.
         Therefore, the final results will probably contain fewer states**.
+    2.  **The plots below might look slightly different when generated with R versions other than R/3.6.0.
+This is because some EcoTyper steps, including NMF algorithm initialization, depend on random number generation.
+Althoguh EcoTyper sets random seeds before each such step, different R version output different random numbers for the same seed.
+To mitigate this issue, we recommend at least 50 NMF restarts when running EcoTyper**.

 ``` r
 knitr::include_graphics("DiscoveryOutput/rank_plot.png")